 Successful applicants must be willing to undergo an enhanced disclosure and Barring Service check.

 About the training provider

-The Pen Green Teaching School is part of an Integrated Centre which includes a children’s centre, nursery school, early years provision and a research, development and training base.
-Our Nursery and Early Years provision have been consistently judged as Outstanding by Ofsted and in 2018 we were awarded 'Overall School of the Year' and 'Early Years Provision of the Year' by the Times Educational Supplement.
+Pen Green Nursery School has been consistently judged Outstanding by Ofsted and in 2018 was awarded 'Overall School of the Year' and 'Early Years Provision of the Year' by the Times Educational Supplement.

-About the accredited provider
+About the accredited body

-The Two Mile Ash ITT Partnership is the most established primary teacher training provider in Milton Keynes, with 16 years’ experience in leading initial teacher training, and has provided the region with hundreds of primary teachers.
-As part of the Milton Keynes Teaching School Alliance, they also provide CPD for teachers throughout their career, which gives the ITT team added expertise to bring to your training journey.
+The Two Mile Ash ITT Partnership is an established primary teacher training provider in Milton Keynes with 17 years’ experience leading initial teacher training.
+As part of the Milton Keynes Teaching School Alliance, Two Mile Ash provide CPD for teachers throughout their career, which gives the ITT team added expertise to bring to the trainees' learning journey.